Luxembourg American Cultural Society

 Read More

-This program will be offered through Zoom on Saturday, October 23, at 12pm Central Time.
-Members, please sign in when requesting your ticket.* The Zoom link will be emailed after ticket purchase, and we will send a reminder email a day prior to the event.
+This program will be offered through Zoom.
+Members, please sign in when requesting your ticket.* The Zoom link will be emailed after ticket purchase, and we will send a reminder email a day or two prior to the event.

 *Tickets are per device.
-So if multiple people plan to watch from the same computer, only one ticket is needed.
+If multiple people plan to watch from the same computer, only one ticket is needed.

 Read More